From the agent Johanna Murphy…

 The Tower was renovated 15 years ago and there are still some jobs to be done but not major in the grand scheme of things as the hard and main work has been done.
 To own a property like this is a privilege and an opportunity that doesn’t come up that often.

 The Martello Tower was built in 1813 and is steeped in both military and colloquial history.
-It was built to protect the coastline from a possible French invasion.
-It was one of five defensive structures built in Cork Harbour.
-This Martello Tower has lasted a long and solid and lifetime since it’s establishment, however the interior of the tower did sustain some damage in the 1920s during the Civil War when an explosive device was detonated, causing damage to its interior walls, flooring and a section of its domed roof.
-However, the solid exterior was untouched.
+It was built to protect the coastline from a possible French invasion and is one of five defensive structures built in Cork Harbour.

 You are only 20 mins to Cork City, there is a train station in Fota, Cobh town is only a 5 min drive, Midleton is a 15 min drive and the airport is a 20 min drive so the location is excellent.